Top Snake-Infested Lakes in North Dakota A Dangerous Swim

 Always wear suitable clothes and shoes, use caution when crossing rocky or tall grassy areas, and keep your distance from any potential snake hiding places.
 If you come across a snake, leave it alone and avoid trying to handle or agitate it.

-See also Exploring 8 Most Risky Cities in New Jersey for 2024
+See also These are 6 Most Liberal Cities in Idaho for 2024

 Reference